Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---ACKNOWLEDGEMENTS

 Module Manager by ialdabaot
-Community Resource Pack by RoverDude, Nertea, and the KSP community Portions of this codebase include source by Snjo and Swamp-IG, used under CC BY-NC SA 4.0 license Modular Fuel Tanks MM configs by Kolago.
+Portions of this codebase include source by Snjo and Swamp-IG, used under CC BY-NC SA 4.0 license Modular Fuel Tanks MM configs by Kolago.
 Spindle and Spin Ring concept based upon parts by ZodiusInfuser/Sirkut.
 Special thanks to DasValdez, Kamuchi, BuzZBladE and the viewers of KSPTV for providing vital feedback and testing.
 It really helped to see the mod in use and to see what worked and what needed improvements. :)

 ---LICENSE---
-"Timberwind" Bimodal NTR model by PorkJet, used with permission.
-License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-All other Art Assets, including .mu, .mbm, and .dds files are copyright 2014-2016 by Michael Billard, All Rights Reserved.
+All Art Assets, including .mu, .mbm, and .dds files are copyright 2014-2016 by Michael Billard, All Rights Reserved.

 Wild Blue Industries is trademarked by Michael Billard.
 All rights reserved.
 Note that Wild Blue Industries is a ficticious entity